 During the design phase, Lexmark engineers determine the shipping requirements of each product.
 They consider the overall size of the product, its shape, and the included accessories.
 The overall ruggedness of the printer is another significant factor: the more robust the printer is, the less packaging it requires.
 Less packaging lowers costs, reduces materials disposed in local landfills and ensures that goods are transported in the most efficient manner.
 These efficiencies result in energy and natural resource savings, and fewer greenhouse emissions.
-Package design revisions of the Lexmark MS/MX310, 410, 510 and 610 series toner cartridges resulted in a savings of over 1,187 metric tons of packaging material in 2019.
-The new design uses 40 percent less material, improves container efficiency during shipping and yielded a cost savings of over \$4.6 million.
+Package design revisions of the Lexmark MS33/43x printers improve container efficiency during shipping by over 30 percent through volume-efficient packaging and utilizing alternate materials.
+The new design uses 50 percent less plastic, to facilitate an increase in recovery and recycle, and reduces total material by 38 percent.
+Lexmark commits to reducing single-use plastic packaging by 50 percent from 2018 to 2025.
+For hardware programs introduced in 2020, we reduced the single-use plastic in packaging by an average of 19 percent.1

 At Lexmark, we apply this eco-logic not only to printers but also to supplies and service parts.
 Our packaging materials are derived from both renewable and nonrenewable sources.
 Those derived from renewable sources include corrugated cardboard boxes, molded pulp cushions and wooden pallets.
 Those derived from nonrenewable sources include cushions made from expanded polystyrene (EPS) or expanded polyethylene (EPE); polyethylene bags; fasteners such as staples, twist ties and tape; plastic strapping and plastic stretch wrap.

-Minimum recycled content of packaging materials:
+Minimum recycled content of Lexmark packaging materials is 35 percent for corrugated fibreboard and 100 percent for molded pulp.